Prevention. Provision. Preparation.

 Family Promise offers a holistic solution to family homelessness and our shelter models ensure the right fit for a family.
 Through all we do, we endeavor to keep families together and safe.

-We now have three shelter locations where families that join our program stay for the entirety of their stay, each family has their own room and share community space (kitchen, restroom, etc.) with other families.
-Volunteers from all of our partnering churches and synagogues now deliver groceries and meals right to the shelter sites for families to enjoy.
+We now have two shelter locations where families that join our program stay for the entirety of their stay, each family has their own room and share community space (kitchen, restroom, etc.) with other families.
+Volunteers deliver groceries and meals right to the shelter sites for families to enjoy.
 We can now host 18 families at one time.

 Transitional Housing Program

 The Families Forward Program is for families that have graduated from our rotational shelter program.
 It is intended to help families with their next step in becoming self-sufficient.
 We believe that by providing transitional housing, coupled with a case management plan, families will be equipped to successfully navigate Bozeman’s unique housing environment.
-Currently, we operate 7 different housing units.
+Currently, we own or operate 9 different housing units.

 2 Year Housing